naufiero/abaco/docs/developer_docs.md

 **Starting the Development Stack**

 Once the images are built, start the development stack by first changing into the project root and exporting the abaco_path and TAG variables.
-You also need to create an abaco.conf file in the root:
+You also need to create an abaco.log file in the root:

     ```shell
     $ export abaco_path=$(pwd)
     $ export TAG=:I-12
-    $ touch abaco.conf
+    $ touch abaco.log
     ```
-This variable needs to contain the path to a directory with an abaco.conf file.
+The abaco_path variable needs to contain the path to a directory with an abaco.conf file.
 It is used by Abaco containers to know where to find the config file.
 Note that the abaco.conf contains the default IP address of the Docker0 gateway for Mongo and Redis.
 If your Docker0 gateway IP is different, you will need to updte the abaco.conf file.